-It should be unsurprising for anyone who has used social media that women in general are more often the target of severe online abuse, such as doxxing.
+It should be unsurprising for anyone who has used social media that women, in general, are more often the target of severe online abuse, such as doxxing.
 According to Pew Research Center, "25 percent of young women online have been sexually harassed online and 26 percent have experienced stalking."

 If you've become a target of online harassment, you can fill out a short, secure form on TrollBusters' site.
 The team's main focus is harassment on Twitter, but it's also tracking where its services might be needed elsewhere on the internet.

-"There's a proactive and reactive component: When something is happening to you, you report it to us, and we engage in a campaign," Dr. Michelle Ferrier, founder of TrollBusters, told VICE.
+"There's a proactive and reactive component: When something is happening to you, you report it to us, and we engage in a campaign," Dr. Michelle Ferrier, founder of TrollBusters told VICE.
 "We direct our support to the target.
 We are sending them digital hygiene [tips], we're sending them other materials to get to where those next steps are."

 TrollBusters' digital hygiene course, which aids in ensuring private info like your address isn't leaked, for example, is majorly helpful.
-The instructional tips that are part of it could be of use not just to women journalists, but to others who've found themselves victims of cyberharassment.
+The instructional tips that are part of it could be of use not just to female journalists, but to others who've found themselves victims of cyber harassment.
 There are currently 16 tips in total, including: "Use an 'anonymous' cloak or virtual network to stay invisible online," "add privacy protection to your website domain hosting services," and "use full disk encryption on your computer and on your phone."

 Reporting trolls also helps TrollBusters document and track instances of online harassment.
 "I joke that we are operating in the digital dark arts and trying to use some of those forensic tools," Ferrier said.

-In addition to directing victims of cyberharassment to digital hygiene tips, TrollBusters sends a "series of positive messages" to the person being attacked.
+In addition to directing victims of cyber harassment to digital hygiene tips, TrollBusters sends a "series of positive messages" to the person being attacked.
 Ferrier said these include "anything from quotes to memes to just put in the target's feed to make the target laugh."
-But another reason for sending a wave of positivity is is to let other people know that TrollBusters is there to back the victim up.
+But another reason for sending a wave of positivity is to let other people know that TrollBusters is there to back the victim up.
 "We fire a warning shot into the stream to let the troll know that we are watching."

 Ferrier, who is an associate professor at the E.W.
-Scripps School of Journalism at Ohio University, was a victim of harassment when she became the first female African-American columnist at Daytona Beach News-Journal in Florida.
+Scripps School of Journalism at Ohio University was a victim of harassment when she became the first female African-American columnist at Daytona Beach News-Journal in Florida.
 Between 2005 and 2007 while working there, she repetitively received hate mail in the form of letters that used racist slurs and referred to lynching.